libaice/rst-to-ipynb/README.rst

 `pandoc <http://pandoc.org>`_ and then to a Jupyter notebook using `notedown <https://github.com/aaren/notedown/>`_, plus some configuration and tweaks.
-A better approach would be to implement an Jupyter-export extension for Sphinx.
+A better approach would be to implement a proper Jupyter-export extension for Sphinx.

 NEWS (2017-10): you may want to explore the recent https://github.com/QuantEcon/sphinxcontrib-jupyter/ that does just this.